ONSdigital/sdc-int-rh-service/README.md

     python subscriber.py local create event_case-update event_case-update_rh
     python subscriber.py local create event_uac-update event_uac-update_rh

+There's a script to create the above topics and subscriptions in the scripts folder of this project called `pubsub-setup.sh`.
+It must be run from the `source/snipets of the python pubsub project.

-You can test pubsub with the steps detailed in the `## Manual testing` section below.
+You can now run rhsvc locally with pubsub using the steps detailed in the `## Manual testing` section below.

 Further help as well as the source of all pubsub commands in this README can be found here: